 - 21. The Committee notes that, according to the data provided by the State party, in 2010, there were over 640,000 people who did not belong to one of the 56 recognized ethnic groups.
-While acknowledging the delegation's statement that they fully enjoy equal rights, the Committee is concerned by reports that they might encounter difficulties in obtaining political representation and special measures as minorities (arts.
+While acknowledging the statement delivered by the State party delegation that these people fully enjoy equal rights, the Committee is concerned by reports that they might encounter difficulties in obtaining political representation and special measures as minorities (arts.
 2 and 5). - 22.
-The Committee recommends that the State party ensure the official recognition of all ethnic groups in its territory and the political representation of persons belonging to these ethnic groups.
+The Committee recommends that the State party ensure the official recognition of all ethnic groups in its territory and the political representation of persons belonging to these groups.